Are you looking for an easy way to manage multiple WordPress sites?

 InfiniteWP is a powerful WordPress site management tool optimized for agencies, developers, and freelancers.

 InfiniteWP is not a SaaS application.
-Instead it allows you to install the WordPress management tool directly on your own site.
+Instead, it allows you to install the WordPress management tool directly on your own site.
 You can install it via an installer plugin, via cPanel, or manually upload it to your server.

-Pricing: Free + paid plans starting from $147/year for 10 sites.
+Pricing: Paid plans start from $147/year for 10 sites.

-It comes with an easy to use intuitive interface which makes site management a breeze.
+It comes with an easy-to-use, intuitive interface which makes site management a breeze.

 However, you will need to upgrade to their paid plans to get more features.
-There are plans with different features including automated backups with Jetpack, malware scanning, security fixes, site activity logs, and more.
+There are plans with different features, including automated backups with Jetpack, malware scanning, security fixes, site activity logs, and more.

 What makes CMS Commander a little different than other tools on the list is its content management features.
 It allows you to utilize third-party sources like YouTube, Flickr, Yelp, and more to add content.